eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 I believe that Approval asks the most practical and, arguably, *important* question: who do you actually want to win?
 This is a question that voters must give an unambiguous answer to for each candidate.

 Out of all of these compromises, I think the most easy to justify are Approval voting and ranked methods (but only if the way the rankings are aggregated is Condorcet consistent).
 Both are unambiguous about the expressed preferences of the voter.

-However, in addition to the objective greater simplicity of Approval over a ranked method, I also argue that Approval voting is *more* internally consistent than ranked methods, while also being "*good enough*".
+However, in addition to the objective greater simplicity of Approval over a ranked Condorcet method, Approval voting maintains the internal consistency of a Condorcet method, while also being "*good enough*".

-### You can't prove it's not Condorcet
+## Approval Voting and Internal Consistency

 Both Approval voting and plurality voting, if the ballots are taken to be perfectly accurate expressions of voter preferences, are necessarily internally consistent.